Does VA Insurance Cover Substance Abuse Treatment?

 Although Medicare does not provide comprehensive treatment the same way that VA hospitals do, there are some programs that may be easier to access, especially for veterans who prefer to stay closer to home while getting addiction treatment.

 It’s quick and easy to see if your healthcare benefits will help cover some or all of the cost of addiction treatment.
-Fill out the confidential form below, and we’ll contact you shortly after to discuss what your insurance plans cover.
+Take the self-assessment underneath, and we’ll contact you shortly after to discuss what your insurance plans cover.